 Lower Product Ranking

-Not only do bad search terms rack up your clicks with unqualified prospects, but they also lead to a low CTR.
+Not only do bad search terms earn unqualified leads, but they also lead to a low CTR.

 When you and a competitor vie for the same search page, Amazon decides who gets the best positioning based on each product’s history.
 We made a whole post about how Amazon ranking works, but for now suffice it to say that CTR is critical: